What is the 'right to be forgotten'?

 Everything you need to know about the EU's data-removal ruling

-This, also known as the right to erase, is an important principle that was introduced as part of the GDPR in 2018.
-It's legislation that allows data subjects to request data about them to be removed from an organisation's database, no matter the reason.
+Also known as the right to erasure, this clause is an important principle that was introduced with the data protection regime in May 2018.
+This allows data subjects to request that data about themselves be scrubbed from an organisation’s records, regardless of the reason.

 Google, and any other search engines, must consider removing links to any information that is inaccurate, inadequate, irrelevant, or excessive when a request is filed from an individual about their own search results.
 With Google, your 'right to be forgotten' can be exercised using this form.